petya0927/screen-recorder-app/README.md

 ## Stack

 - Electron (and electron-forge)
-- Tailwindcss (with CDN, tho it's not supported in production)
+- Tailwindcss (with CDN, tho it's not recommended in production)
 ## Limitations

 The application can only export as a .webm file for the time being.
 You can try and solve this issue, by contributing.